alamin-karno/alamin-karno/README.md

 <h1 align="center"> Hi 👋, I'm <a href="https://www.youtube.com/channel/UC0FD2apauvegCcsvqIBceLA?sub_confirmation=1">Md.
 Al-Amin</a></h1>

-- 💻 I ~like~ **love** coding
+💻 I love coding and building impactful products.
-- 🌱 I’m currently learning Flutter ❤️
-- 🔭 I’m currently working with Rokomari.com in Software Department.
-- 👯 I have successfully worked on production level moabile app projects.
+🌱 Currently diving deeper into Flutter and crafting smooth mobile experiences.
+🔭 Working at Vivasoft Limited as a Software Engineer L-II.
+📱 Successfully delivered multiple production-level mobile app projects.
-- 👯 I’m looking to collaborate on opensource and group projects.
+🤝 Open to collaborating on open-source and team-driven projects.
+🚀 Always eager to learn, experiment, and grow with the community.

 <br>